haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

 And, since there is no need for complex CDC infrastructure, maintenance is quite easy.

+### Benefits of Claim Check Pattern

+By only publishing event IDs to the message queue instead of full payloads (also known as [claim check](https://learn.microsoft.com/en-us/azure/architecture/patterns/claim-check)), we gain several advantages:

+**1. Reduced Message Queue Load**
+- Tiny messages (just a UUID) vs potentially large event payloads
+- Lower network bandwidth usage between MQ and consumers
+- MQ can handle significantly higher throughput with smaller messages

+**2. Avoids Message Size Limits**
+- Most message queues have size limits (e.g., RabbitMQ 128MB default, SQS 256KB)
+- AI responses with embeddings or large context can exceed these limits
+- Event payloads are unlimited in PostgreSQL

+**3. Single Source of Truth**
+- Event data lives only in the database, not duplicated in MQ
+- Updates to event processing logic can query the latest data
+- No stale payload issues when consumers are slow

+**4. Better Resource Utilization**
+- Database optimized for storing structured data with indexes
+- Message queue optimized for fast delivery, not storage
+- Each system does what it's best at

+**5. Simplified Debugging**
+- Query database directly to inspect event details
+- No need to capture messages from MQ for investigation
+- Event history preserved independently of MQ retention

+The trade-off is an additional database query per event in the consumer, but for our use case with thousands (not millions) of events per second, this is negligible compared to the benefits.

 ## Trade-offs and Considerations

 ### Potential Duplicate Deliveries